• Skip to primary navigation

 How Long Does It Take To Make Pizza From Scratch?

 Giving pizza ample time to proof and rise is necessary to get the best flavor and texture.
 You can read all about why over here in this 00 Pizza Dough post.
-In fact, I like to make this dough 1 to 3 days in advance and refrigerate it because it just gets better.
+In fact, I like to make this dough 1 to 3 days in advance and refrigerate it because it just gets better (this is called curing pizza dough).

 If a quick healthy pizza is what you're after, I recommend trying this (no-yeast) St. Louis-Style Whole Wheat pizza dough recipe instead.
 Like magic, it can be made from start to finish in just 20 minutes.